xyr11/xtrike-bot/README.md

 *The invite link will be available once the bot gets out of beta.*

 ## Versions
-### 0.3 ***(Dev To-do List)***
+### 0.3
-*Short description not found*
+New commands and command aliases + other stuff

 #### General
-- [ ] Endpoint will cache results every 30 seconds instead of requesting data every time someone visits

-errorCatch
+- Unified and modularized logger (5b3f63b)
+- Customizable bot name, description, color and `;info` text (b436be0)

+Error catching
-- [x] Show serialized error object in the console too
+- Show serialized error object in the console too (cde3395)

+Slash commands handler
+- Use `interaction.options.data` to get options (0f7110a)
+- Better `options` parser and support for all 8 option types (0f7110a)
+- Retry if "Unknown Interaction" error (0f7110a)

 #### Commands
-- [ ] Support for command aliases
+- Support for command aliases (1723f8b) and categories (a96f17b)
-- [ ] More commands?
+- Unified and modularized message sender for both `message` and `interaction` (05c9fa6)
+- When a message is deferred (not a slash command) then react to the message so that the user knows that it's been seen (7a6bab1)

+Help
+- Show command aliases (ad32634) and their category (a96f17b) in the help embed
+- Support for aliases (1723f8b) and categories as input (a96f17b)
+- List all commands if there are no inputs (a96f17b)

 Image search
+- Moved autoresponse to its own file (21a9a25)
+- Check if image has been deleted and remove it (21a9a25)
+- Use the dominant color of the image as the embed color when displaying search results (21a9a25)
+- Efficiently fetch image data when fetching images and using the `image` command by using async functions (21a9a25)
+- Don't save images which does not have any text (21a9a25)
-- [ ] New schema spec to support new features and fixes below
+- [New schema spec (0.3)](./guides/fetchImage.md) to support new features and fixes below (21a9a25)
-- [ ] Fix the `Cannot read properties of undefined (reading 'IsErroredOnProcessing')` error
-- [ ] Fix the `E11000 duplicate key error collection` error
+- Support for multiple attachments in message (21a9a25)
-- [ ] Check if image already exists in the database to avoid data duplication
+- Check if image already exists in the database by checking image links and using image hashes (21a9a25)

-- [ ] Filter images that are deleted or images that no longer exists
-- [ ] Use the dominant color of the image as the embed color instead of the author profile color
-- [ ] Switch autoresponse to `fetchImage.js` so that it can be reloaded using `reload`
+Info
+- Added the bot avatar (b436be0)

+message
+- Better text parser and help guide (b71f81d)

+ocr
+- Added the `ocr` command to get text from images in attachments or links (cf768ed)

+Sniper
+- Record up to 10 snipes and don't save embed updates (04cc0d8)

+test
+- Added more slash commands options for testing (2ac9303)

+user
+- Added the `user` command to get Discord info about a user (3b8a223)

-video
+ytdl and video
-- [ ] Dedicated `video` command for extracting videos on platforms `youtube-dl` supports
+- Dedicated `video` command for extracting videos on platforms `youtube-dl` supports (c70a6b1)
+- added support for specifying video quality (c70a6b1)
+- instead of downloading the video, just use the buffer stream (c70a6b1)

 ### 0.2.1
 <details>